M66B/FairEmail/app/src/main/assets/SETUP-no-rNO.md

 To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Velg en leverandør fra listen, skriv inn brukernavn (vanligvis e-postadressen din), og skriv deretter inn passordet ditt.
 Trykk på *Kontroller* for å la FairEmail koble til e-posttjeneren og hente en liste over systemmapper.
 Etter å ha gjennomgått valg av systemmappe, kan du legge til kontoen ved å trykke *Lagre*.

-If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
+If your provider is not in the list of providers, there are thousands of providers, select *Custom*.
 Skriv inn domenenavnet, for eksempel *gmail.com* og trykk *Hent innstillinger*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 For mer om dette, vennligst se [her](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Oppsett av identitet - for å sende e-post